cleesmith/writing_fodder/README.md

-# Next Chapter Writer - AI-powered chapter generation for writers
+# Next Chapter Writer - AI-powered chapter generation

 > **No more staring at blank pages or watching that cursor blink anxiously.
 This tool generates chapter drafts that may not be literary masterpieces, but they give you valuable starting material that follows your specific instructions.
 Transform writer's block into writer's building blocks.**